tagspaces/documentation/docs/perspectives/mapique.md

 ## Encoding Geo Tags

-TagSpaces uses [Plus Codes](https://plus.codes/) by default for encoding geo locations.
-Plus codes can encode coordinates such as **48°08'27.8"N 11°34'53.6"E** into a short string like **8FWH4HRJ+CJ**, making the format ideal for use as tags.
+By default TagSpaces uses [Plus Codes](https://en.wikipedia.org/wiki/Open_Location_Code) for encoding geo locations.
+Plus codes encode coordinates such as **48°08'27.8"N 11°34'53.6"E** into a short string like **8FWH4HRJ+CJ**, making the format ideal for use as tags.
+As alternative the geo tags can be encoded in [MGRS](https://en.wikipedia.org/wiki/Military_Grid_Reference_System) format.